Zaba-web/formula_tor/README.md

 * Operators

-Operators are reserved characters (see Operators list) that works with operands.
-There are **unary** operators that works with one operand and **binary** that work with two respectively.
+Operators are reserved characters (see Operators table) that works with operands.
+There are **unary** operators that work with single operand and **binary** that work with two respectively.

 As an operand you can use arbitary expression.
-If this expression consists more than from one regular string or it is another operator or function, it should be wrapped in brackets.
+If this expression consists more than from one regular string or it is another operator or function, it should be wrapped in parentheses.

 Exampe 1: `1/5` - binary operator */* with two operands: *1* and *2*.
 Both of them are regular string